One of the primary reasons this blog exists is to help you save time as a real estate investor.

 It took me a few years to really grasp how valuable my time actually was – but in mid-2011, I started experiencing some significant time constraints in almost every area of my life and it all seemed to be happening at the same time.
 I had just enrolled in an MBA program, my business activity was starting to explode at an exponential rate, my automated systems were generating more leads than I could handle AND I had gotten involved with a few other joint-venture projects that were requiring some significant attention to detail.
 I hardly had any time to sleep – and my most important priorities (my wife and family) were having to compete for my attention.
 It was crazy, and my time was getting pinched in ways I had never experienced before.
 After getting pushed to the point where literally every minute mattered, I had to make some changes to start managing my time effectively.

-As I alluded to in last week's post, one of the most time-consuming areas of this business is the research process.
-It consumes a TON of time and unfortunately, this is a vitally important step in every real estate transaction, especially when you're about to invest a significant amount of your (or someone else's) money.
+One of the most time-consuming areas of this business is the research process.
+It consumes a TON of time and unfortunately, this is a vitally important step in every real estate transaction, especially when you’re about to invest a significant amount of your (or someone else’s) money.

 In a perfect world, we would all be working at 100% efficiency.
 We would be able to invest only as much time as necessary to accomplish only what is needed at the present time.
 Since I know that I can’t work at 100% efficiency (and frankly, nobody can), I try to avoid in-depth research on each property UNTIL the seller has accepted my offer.
 Once this happens, then I can justify spending a lot more time digging into the details of a property.